-To have the best chance of saving patients, physicians must be able to identify and characterize the microbial infection in less than an hour from the onset of sepsis.
+To have the best chance of saving patients, physicians must be able to identify and characterize the microbial infection in less than in less than 30 minutes from the onset of sepsis.

 Unfortunately, the only reliable way of identifying microbes today is through blood culturing—a 150-year-old process that takes 2 to 6 days to provide results.
 In the meantime, physicians tell us they are completely blind to identifying the infection for at least 48 hours.